cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.Android.DocsUI.Views.CopilotCreditsFRE

 Critical data to log the user action on Copilot First Run Experience (FRE).
-The data is used for understanding that Copilot FRE is shown to user, the behavior against the Copilot FRE, and identify if the user has clicked on Get Started CTA or dismissed the Copilot FRE.
+The data is used for understanding that the Copilot FRE is shown to the user, the behavior against the Copilot FRE, and identify if the user has clicked on Get Started or dismissed the Copilot FRE.

 The following fields are collected: